Wcubed/asset_explorer/readme.md

 - [x] Remember the images by the hash of their path that way we can:
     - [x] Cache the thumbnails on disk, by saving them with the hash of the asset path.
 - [x] Drop the full image from memory again if we don't need it.
 Otherwise we will fill quite a bit of ram.
+- [x] Allow for clearing the thumbnail cache.

 # Whishlist
 - Add built-in tags, like: "transparent-background"